AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_web.md

 };
 conn.addUsersToGroupWhitelist(option).then(res => console.log(res));

-// The chat group owner or admin can call removeGroupWhitelistMember to remove the specifeid member from the chat group list.
+// The chat group owner or admin can call removeGroupWhitelistMember to remove the specified member from the chat group list.
 // Once the member is removed, all the other chat group admins or owner receive the rmUserFromGroupWhiteList callback. let option = {
     groupId: "groupId",